• SCVO

 The Role

-Our footcare clinics are delivered by a team of volunteers, and it is the Development Officers responsibility to recruit, train and support volunteers in their role.
-This involves organising regular training with the NHS podiatry team, mentoring and supporting volunteers, promoting good communication and holding regular volunteer team meetings.
+Our footcare clinics are delivered by volunteers.
+The Co-ordinator role includes organising regular training including with the NHS podiatry team, mentoring and supporting volunteers, promoting good communication and holding regular volunteer team meetings.

-The post is initially funded by Clackmannanshire and Stirling Health and Social Care Partnership for up to 2 years, however, the aim of the socially enterprising project is that the service will become self-sustaining through the income raised.
+The post is initially funded by Clackmannanshire and Stirling Health and Social Care Partnership for up to 2 years, however, the aim of the socially enterprising project is that it will become self-sustaining through the income raised by the service.

 About You

-We are looking for someone who is passionate about health promotion and community engagement with strong communication and interpersonal skills.
-Familiarity with local community health organisations networks and knowledge of the local area will be an advantage.
+We are looking for someone who is passionate about health promotion and community engagement with strong organisational and interpersonal skills.
+Familiarity with community health networks and knowledge of the local area will be an advantage.
 Please see the attached Job Description for further details of the post responsibilities and person specification.

 What We Offer